 Integrate your email strategy with your overarching marketing strategy and highlight how different tactics will support each other to tell your brand story.

-Once you start implementing the campaign, there are other tools that can make your work more efficient.
-Here are just a few:
+Once you start implementing the campaign, other tools can make your work more efficient.
+Here are a few:

 - Subject line analyser: Touchstone